 How to identify Oak Processionary Moth Caterpillars

-- Oak Processionary Moth Caterpillars have a dark head and a grey body
+- Oak Processionary Moth Caterpillars have a dark heads and a grey body

 - Older OPM caterpillars have a dark stripe central line with lighter lines down both sides.

 - They have long, white hairs, which contrast notably with the much shorter, virtually undetectable, irritating and toxic hairs.

 - You will find them almost exclusively on or transitioning between oak trees.

 - They will only resort to living and feeding other broad-leaved tree species such as Beech, Birch, Hazel, Hornbeam & Sweet Chesnut if there is a lack of oak trees in the area.